LouieSlocombe/LouieSlocombe.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: code
-description: Software I have developed and contributed to.
+description: Software and repositories I have developed and contributed to.
 nav: true
 nav_order: 4
 ---